rgalite/content-delivery-workshop/lab-5/README.md

   [Documentation; Read Enabling IAP for Cloud Run](https://cloud.google.com/iap/docs/enabling-cloud-run)

-## Task 6 - Bonus 2

-The files status are not updated.
-Update the workflow to update it.<br />
-Note that the object id saved in base is save in the GCS file metadata.

-## Task 7 - Bonus 3
+## Task 7 - Bonus 3 - Event Driven

-Update the code in `lab-5/backstage/src/app/api/files/route.js` to not call `copyFile` but trigger the function from an EventArc trigger, on new file saved in datastore.
+Update the code in `lab-5/backstage/src/app/api/files/route.js` to not call `copyFile`.
+Call the endpoint `http://<cloud-run-url>/api/files/{fileId}/copy`, from an EventArc trigger, when a new file is saved in datastore.